Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "Wait," Walsh laughed.
 "More water, or more beer?"

 "...Cook with beer?"
 Yan grimaced.
-"Taste nice, but…"
+"Taste nice, but..."

 "The alcohol’s the bit that ruined your morning.
 It cooks off when you get beer hot."